Team-Cartographer/SUITS-2024-LMCC/README.md

 npm install
 ```

-This will install all necessary packages and configurations for the development environment.
+This will install all necessary packages and configurations for the development environment.<br><br>

-## Development
+### Development :technologist:

 To begin the development server, simply use: